 I’m not as patient as I once was.
 Little things annoy me.

 As I grow older I've started to notice that reading books and watching movies and TV seem redundant to me.
 After all there are only so many stories that can be told certain ways.

 Often I read a book and within a few chapters I already know its inevitable outcome.
-The same thing go for movies, TV shows and other forms of entertainment.
+The same thing goes for movies, TV shows and other forms of entertainment.

 I find myself thinking about the past and ‘the good old days’ when actually they weren’t that good as far as living conditions went.

-Cars, electronics, communications, entertainment and all the other trappings of a modern society are much more efficient and easy to use than in the past.
+Cars, electronics, communications, entertainment and all the other trappings of today's modern society are much more efficient and easy to use than in the past.
 Still, memory tends to gloss such things over.

 But, growing older does have its advantages.

 As I mentioned before, things that concerned me so much at an earlier age seem so trivial now.

 Making a name for myself, establishing a career, catering to other’s wants and needs and being a part of the ‘Rat Race’ has no appeal to me now.

 Family has become important.
 Friends and loved ones are treasures.